piyushsethit2/malicious-url-detector/CLEAN_SEPARATION_GUIDE.md

 1. Go to [Render Dashboard](https://render.com/dashboard)
 2. Click "New +" → "Web Service"
 3. Connect each GitHub repository
-4. Render will auto-detect the `render.yaml` files
+4. Render will auto-detect the `render.yaml` files and use Docker

 ### 3.2 Expected URLs:
 - `https://python-ml-microservice.onrender.com` (Port 5002)